viewstools/docs/README.md

 - The prop is visible but it has a wrong value.
 Solution: Check the conditions set by `when` properties.

-Tests might be tricky.
-Reach out with questions via our [Slack Questions Channel](https://slack.viewsdx.com/).
-Mention `@views-tom` or `@dario` to make sure that we get the notifications.

 ### Toggle interactions using tests

 If you use Views Tools, and want to simulate transitions within Views, you need to: